 Attach the New Solenoid to the Humidifier

-Once you obtain a replacement solenoid for your make and model of a humidifier, the next step is to attach it to the humidifier body.
-Make sure you have the solenoid properly by aligning the threaded union male ends of the solenoid with their matching union nuts on the water lines to which they attach.
+Once you obtain a replacement solenoid for your make and model of humidifier, the next step is to attach it to the humidifier body by threading the knurled knobs onto the mounting posts.
+Make sure you have the solenoid properly positioned by aligning the threaded union male ends of the solenoid with their matching union nuts on the water lines to which they attach.

 Attach Water Lines to the Solenoid

-- Turn the water tap back on and provide water flow to the solenoid by rotating the shut-off valve counter-clockwise until fully open.
+Turn the water supply back on by turning the valve handle counter-clockwise until fully open.
+Check for leaks.

 Reattach the Electrical Connections